 | 0 | POSITIVE | 0.995206 |

-To detect a specific emotion instead of binary sentiment, pass a model trained for that — bhadresh-savani/distilbert-base-uncased-emotion:
+To detect a specific emotion instead of plain positive or negative, we pass a model trained for that, bhadresh-savani/distilbert-base-uncased-emotion:

 classifier = pipeline("text-classification", model='bhadresh-savani/distilbert-base-uncased-emotion', device=0)